GameDevUmut/WordPuzzle/README.md

 # Word Grid Game - Unity Project

-A word-finding grid game inspired by Zynga's Boggle, where players find words in a grid of letters.
+A word-finding grid game inspired by Boggle, where players find words in a grid of letters.
 This repository showcases modern Unity development practices with clean architecture and robust systems.

 ## Technical Architecture